arifpucit/OS-Codes/Programming-Assignments/PA-03/README.md

-# PUFCIT's custom UNIX Shell
+# PUFCIT's custom UNIX Shell.
+# This is the updated read me this is edited by zalaid to fix the issue.

 A simple command-line interpreter (shell) built in C for an Operating Systems course.